PGRs Weed: Are Plant Growth Regulators Safe for Consumers?

 PGR weed characteristics chart

 1. The buds will be extremely dense.
-Instead of healthy, leafy looking buds, you’ll have super dense nugs where the plant remains tightly curled.
+Instead of healthy, leafy-looking buds, you’ll have super dense nugs where the plant remains tightly curled.
 You can feel the difference in weight, and it will feel spongy and thick.

 3. Buds will have a lot more red or brown hairs.
 While it’s normal for cannabis buds to have some red or brown hairs, PGR buds have a lot more of them.

 4. PGR cannabis won’t smell much.
 PGR cannabis has fewer trichomes.
-Fewer trichomes equates to fewer terpenes and less of the iconic cannabis smell.
+Fewer trichomes equate to fewer terpenes and less of the iconic cannabis smell.
 If the bud doesn’t have a distinct smell, even when ground, there’s a good chance it’s PGR weed.

 Learn more about finding the best bud with our 9 Simple Ways to Tell Good vs Bad Cannabis.